 - Old image used with obsolete URLs

-I think I have no internet connection on my PirateBox, what am I'm doing wrong?
+I think I have no internet connection on my PirateBox, what am I doing wrong?

-If you already installed PirateBox, please follow the hints about nodns.
-If not, it has to be figured out, which configuration is wrong.
-I can achieve that with running the following commands
+If you already installed PirateBox, please follow the hints about 'nodns'.
+If not, it has to be figured out which configuration is wrong.
+You can achieve that by running the following commands:

 If the first one failed, you have to double-check your gateway entry in